conplementAG/azure-aks-kubernetes-workshop/05-application-deployment/02-helm-basics.md

 - `helm create test`
 - `helm install --dry-run --debug --name myrelease ./test`
 - Leave the `--dry-run --debug` options away to actually execute the command
+- check out the created resources with `kubectl get pods`, `kubectl get deployments` and `kubectl get svc`
+- create a port-forward using the podname `kubectl port-forward myrelease-test-...
+8080:80`
+- press `CTRL+Z` and enter `bg` and `curl 127.0.0.1:8080` to see the nginx response
-- Similarly you can also use `helm template ./test --set ingress.enabled=true`
+- Similarly you can also use `helm template ./test --set ingress.enabled=true` to check out how the template would look like with the given value
-- `helm ls`
+- use `helm ls` to list up the installed releases

 2. Upgrade to LoadBalancer